-The bottom row of buttons provides features for displaying other views, printing, and exporting:
+MainThe bottom row of buttons provides features for displaying other views, printing, and exporting:

-Display the summary view for the time series (see
+Summary Display the summary view for the time series (see the Time Series Summary View section).
+Table Display the table view for the time series (see the Time Series Table View section).
+Print Print the graph.
+Because the physical extents of the printed page are different from the visible window, the printed graph may not exactly match the viewed version (e.g., more or less axis labels may be used).

-Save Save the graph as a Portable Network Graphic

-(PNG) or JPEG graphic, a DateValue file (a useful time series format), or a Time Series Product file (see the Time Series Product Reference section) by selecting from the choices.
+Save Save the graph as a Portable Network Graphic (PNG) or JPEG graphic, a DateValue file (a useful time series format), or a Time Series Product file (see the Time Series Product Reference section) by selecting from the choices.
 Depending on the main application, saving to a database as a time series product may also be enabled.
 Close Close the graph window.
-If related summary or

-table windows are still visible, the graph view can be quickly re-displayed by pressing the Graph button on the other view windows.
+If related summary or table windows are still visible, the graph view can be quickly re-displayed by pressing the Graph button on the other view windows.
 If the graph properties have been changed but have not been saved, a warning will be displayed.

-Status Message Area The lower-left status message area is used to provide general user instructions and feedback.

-Mouse Tracker Area The lower-right status message area is used to indicate the position of the mouse on a graph, in data units.
-The coordinates are typically shown using an appropriate precision as determined from the time series date/time precision and data units.
+The lower-left status messa feedback. ge area is used to provide general user instructions and on a graph, in data units.
+T sage area is used to indicate the position of the mouse 'he coordinates are typically shown using an termined from the time series date/time precision and